BlueContext/Domus/content/recipes/starters/egg-rolls.md

   main:
     parent: starters
 title: Egg Rolls
+serves: Makes 24 rolls
+summary: "When you think of a delicious take-out egg rolls, this is what you’re thinking of. "
 categories:
 - Hors d'oeuvres
 - Chinese
 ---
-*Makes 24 pieces*

-## Introduction

-When you think of a delicious take-out egg rolls, this is what you’re thinking of.
 You can buy char siu (Chinese BBQ pork) at many chinese markets and restaurants, but it’s well worth making your own.
 These freeze beautifully before cooking, or after cooking (but leave them slightly undercooked, and drain well -- in this case, they can be warmed in a moderate oven).

-## Ingredients
+### Ingredients

 <div class="ingredient-list">